near/docs/docs/roles/integrator/exchange-integration.md

 **Note:** Gas prices can change between blocks.
 Even for transactions with deterministic gas cost, the cost in NEAR could also be different.

-## Account
+### Accounts

+Please see the [documentation for accounts](/docs/concepts/account) for basic information.

-- We support [implicit account](https://nomicon.io/DataStructures/Account.html#implicit-account-ids) creation which allows exchanges to create accounts without paying for transactions.
+- For exchanges, NEAR supports [implicit account](https://nomicon.io/DataStructures/Account.html#implicit-account-ids) creation which allows the creation of accounts without paying for transactions.
 - You can create an implicit account by following the steps in [this guide](/docs/roles/integrator/implicit-accounts).
 - Accounts must have enough tokens cover its storage.
-Storage cost per byte is 0.0001 NEAR and an account with one access key must maintain a balance of at least 0.0182 NEAR.
-For more details, see [this section of the economics paper](https://near.org/papers/economics-in-sharded-blockchain/#transaction-and-storage-fees)
+Storage cost per byte is 0.0001 NEAR, and an account with one access key must maintain a balance of at least 0.0182 NEAR.
+For more details, see [this section of the economics paper](https://near.org/papers/economics-in-sharded-blockchain/#transaction-and-storage-fees).

-## Transfer from Function Call
+### Transfer from Function Call

 NEAR allows transfer to happen within a function call.
 More importantly, when an account is deployed with some contract, it is possible that the only way to transfer tokens from that account is through a function call.
 Therefore, exchanges need to support transfer through function calls as well.
 We recommend the following approach:

 Exchange can [query block by height](/docs/api/rpc#block) to get blocks on each height, and for every block, [query its chunk](/docs/api/rpc#chunk) to obtain the transactions included in the block.
 For each transaction,